-Nov 15 2019—Mar 15, 2020
+Nov 15, 2019—Mar 29, 2020

 Studio Museum 127, 429 W. 127th St.

 The dialogue across materials, objects, and actions here surfaces urgent questions: “What is an art object?,” “How can art function?,” and “What does ‘functional art’ look like?”
 Responsive to these queries, the artist looks to the notion of “pragmatic sculpture” as a means of blurring boundaries, situating his work at the intersection of fine art and utilitarian design.
 Kanu places these objects in dialogue within the rigidity of the traditional art historical canon.
 Ultimately, arguing toward new ways to engage with art objects through touch, sense, and perception.

 Dozie Kanu: Function is organized by Legacy Russell, Associate Curator, Exhibitions, with Yelena Keller, Curatorial Assistant, Exhibitions.
 Special thanks to Curatorial Fellows Makayla Bailey and Jasmine Wilson, and Curatorial Intern Sami Hopkins.

 Privileging African diasporic history as an instrument for creation, Dozie Kanu’s practice builds its own unique visual language.
 Raised in Texas by Nigerian immigrant parents, Kanu grew up negotiating the idea of a home divided between two places.
 It was not until December 2018 that he was first able to visit Nigeria, during which time he observed a new and abundant source of aesthetic inspiration.